I’m willing to wager that these four little words haven’t been part of your lexicon for years: Apply For A Job.Why am I so sure?

 But here’s the real kicker: If you’re looking for a new opportunity, you need to be on LinkedIn.

-Not only to maximize the opportunity of being headhunted, but because the people you meet throughout your job search will want to see your LinkedIn profile.
+Not only to maximize the opportunity of being headhunted, but because the people you meet throughout your job search, and when you actually apply for jobs, will want to see your LinkedIn profile.

 There’s a reason LinkedIn is the most popular social network among CEOs.